ChordPro/chordpro/docs/content/Directives-image.md

 Specifies the name of the file containing the image.
 Supported file types may depend on the platforms and tools used, but PNG, JPG and GIF should always be valid.
+Most likely, ABC and SVG will also be acceptable.
 The syntax of file names also depends on the platforms and tools used.
 A simple file name like `"myimage.png"` should always be acceptable.
 The image must then reside in the same directory as the